gregory-james-smith/pandoc-acronym-filter/README.md

 * The filter will match the acronym even if it is followed by punctuation.
 * The filter will match the acronym even if it is an English plural (has an `s` suffix).
+* The filter will add an acronym header above a list of acronym definitions at the end of the document.

 #### Latex